South Metro Fine Arts Academy

 Music Instruction

-We offer private instruction to all ages in piano, guitar, voice, bass, and violin.
-Students receive one-on-one attention for 30 minutes each week.
+We offer private instruction to those 5 years of age and older in piano, and 7 years of age and older for voice, guitar, and violin.
 Students are expected to practice a little bit each day to ensure what they learn is retained week-to-week.
 Piano students should have a full size keyboard or piano available to them for practicing.
-Students taking guitar or violin should wait until after the first lesson before purchasing an instrument.
-We encourage all students to participate in a yearly recital offered in May.
+Those taking lessons with other instruments should wait until they meet with their teacher at the first lesson before acquiring their instrument.
+We encourage all students to participate in a yearly recital offered in the Spring.
 This is a great opportunity for them to showcase all they have been learning and it is a great source to build confidence.
 Students are responsible for purchasing books and/or music for lessons.
 Teachers will communicate what is needed and where to purchase it.

 SMFAA Registration